 - 1. UberX Partners who provided UberX in New South Wales did so driving private hire vehicles, by reason of the matters alleged in particulars 1-4 of paragraph 80. - 2.
-As to UberX Partners' lack of accreditation under Division 3 of the NSW Transport Act, the Plaintiff refers to: - the engagement by Uber Inc and Uber Australia with regulators in Australia, as alleged in paragraph 27; - (b) the Operator Compliance Requirements as applicable in NSW, as alleged in paragraph 50; - (c) the limited numbers of individuals who met the Operator Compliance Requirements as applicable in NSW, as alleged in paragraph 51; - (d) the viability of UberX in each of the Australian States depending upon a rapid recruitment of a large and widely dispersed network of drivers, as alleged in paragraph 52; - (e) the intention to recruit, and the recruitment of, UberX Partners who did not otherwise provide Point to Point Passenger Transport Services and who provided UberX irregularly and flexibly, as alleged in paragraph 53; - (f) the intention to recruit, and the recruitment of, UberX Partners for whom providing UberX would be commercially unattractive if they were required to meet the Compliance Requirements or engage in application or licencing processes, as alleged in paragraph 54; - (g) the lack of any requirement to provide evidence of such accreditation, as alleged in paragraph 55; - (h) the competitive advantage alleged in paragraph 56; - the intention to recruit, and the recruitment of, UberX Partners who did not, or would not, meet some or all of the Operator Compliance Requirements as applicable in NSW, as alleged in paragraph 57; - (j) the publication of an intention to pay, and the payment of, Regulatory Fines, as alleged in paragraph 61; - (k) the Greyball program, as alleged in paragraph 67; and - (I) the Jackson Affidavit and the Fine Affidavit filed in Uber B.V. v CoT. - 3.
-Further particulars may be provided after discovery.
+As to UberX Partners' lack of accreditation under Division 3 of the NSW Transport Act, the Plaintiff refers to: - (a) the engagement by Uber Inc and Uber Australia with regulators in Australia, as alleged in paragraph 27; - (b) the steps taken to secure regulatory change, as alleged in paragraph 27A; - (b)(c) the Operator Compliance Requirements as applicable in NSW, as alleged in paragraph 50;

-83. At all material times throughout the New South Wales Claim Period, UberX Partners who provided UberX in New South Wales typically did so using private hire vehicles that were not licenced under Division 4 and thereby committed offences against s 37(1)(b) of the NSW Transport Act.
+- (c)(d) the limited numbers of individuals who met the Operator Compliance Requirements as applicable in NSW, as alleged in paragraph 51; - (d)(e) the viability of UberX in each of the Australian States depending upon a rapid recruitment of a large and widely dispersed network of drivers, as alleged in paragraph 52; - (e)(f) the intention to recruit, and the recruitment of, UberX Partners who did not otherwise provide Point to Point Passenger Transport Services and who provided UberX irregularly and flexibly, as alleged in paragraph 53; - (f)(g) the intention to recruit, and the recruitment of, UberX Partners for whom providing UberX would be commercially unattractive if they were required to meet the Compliance Requirements or engage in application or licencing processes, as alleged in paragraph 54; - (g)(h) the lack of any requirement to provide evidence of such accreditation, as alleged in paragraph 55: - (h)(i) the competitive advantage alleged in paragraph 56; - (i)(j) the intention to recruit, and the recruitment of, UberX Partners who did not, or would not, meet some or all of the Operator Compliance Requirements as applicable in NSW, as alleged in paragraph 57; - (j)(k) the publication of an intention to pay, and the payment of, Regulatory Fines, as alleged in paragraph 61; - (I) the Greyball programattempts to avoid or delay enforcement action, as alleged in paragraph 65B: - (k)(m) the Evasion Tools, as alleged in paragraphs 66 and 66; and - (h)(n) the Jackson Affidavit and the Fine Affidavit filed in Uber B.V. v CoT. - 3.
+Further particulars may be provided after discovery. - 83.
+At all material times throughout the New South Wales Claim Period, UberX Partners who provided UberX in New South Wales typically did so using private hire vehicles that were not licenced under Division 4 and thereby committed offences against s 37(1)(b) of the NSW Transport Act.

-- 1. The Plaintiff refers to particulars $2, \underline{3}$ and $\underline{34}$ to paragraph 80. - 2.
+- 1. The Plaintiff refers to particulars 2, 3 and 4 to paragraph 80. - 2.
 At all material times throughout the New South Wales Claim Period, the relevant licence was that prescribed by s 39 of the NSW Transport Act. - 3.
-As to the lack of the required licence, the Plaintiff refers to: - (a) particulars 2(a), 2(d)-2(f), 2(h), 2(j)-2(l) to paragraph 82; - (b) the Minimum Vehicle Requirements, as alleged in paragraph 30; - (c) the Vehicle Compliance Requirements as applicable in NSW, as alleged in paragraph 50; - (d) the limited numbers of vehicles that met the Vehicle Compliance Requirements as applicable in NSW and Minimum Vehicle Requirements, as alleged in paragraph 51; and - (e) the lack of any requirement to provide evidence of such licence, as alleged in paragraph 55. - 4.
+As to the lack of the required licence, the Plaintiff refers to: - (a) particulars 2(a), 2(de)-2(fg), 2(hi), 2(jk)-2(ln) to paragraph 82; - (b) the Minimum Vehicle Requirements, as alleged in paragraph 30; - (c) the Vehicle Compliance Requirements as applicable in NSW, as alleged in paragraph 50; - (d) the limited numbers of vehicles that met the Vehicle Compliance Requirements as applicable in NSW and Minimum Vehicle Requirements, as alleged in paragraph 51; and - (e) the lack of any requirement to provide evidence of such licence, as alleged in paragraph 55. - 4.
 Further particulars may be provided after discovery.